-Medicare covers surgical procedures provided in freestanding or hospital-operated ambulatory surgical centers (ASCs).
+Medicare covers surgical procedures provided in freestanding or hospital-operated ambulatory surgical services centers (ASCs).
 In January 2008, Medicare began paying for facility services provided in ASCs— such as nursing, recovery care, anesthetics, drugs, and other supplies—using a new payment system that is primarily linked to the hospital outpatient prospective payment system (OPPS).
 (Medicare pays for the related physician services—surgery and anesthesia—under the physician fee schedule.)
 Like the OPPS, the ASC payment system sets payments for procedures using a set of relative weights, a conversion factor (or base payment amount), and adjustments for geographic differences in input prices.
 Beneficiaries are responsible for paying the Part B deductible and 20 percent of the ASC payment rate

 The unit of payment in the ASC payment system is the individual surgical procedure.
 Each of the approximately 3,600 procedures approved for payment in an ASC is classified into an ambulatory payment classification (APC) group on the basis of clinical and cost similarity.